Towards equivalent thickened ribbon Schur functions: Introduction and main results

 \section{Introduction and main results}

-Littlewood-Richardson coefficients (LR coefficients) appear in a wide variety of areas in mathematics such as representation theory, combinatorics and algebraic geometry, etc; see for instance \cite{Fulton:97,FH:91,Gillespie:21,Sagan:00,Schubert:1798,Stanley,Stembridge:02}.
-From the combinatorial viewpoint, the LR coefficients are defined as structure constants $c_{\mu\nu}^{\lambda}$ appearing in the Schur expansion of a product of two Schur functions:
+Littlewood-Richardson coefficients (LR coefficients) appear in a wide variety of areas in mathematics including representation theory, combinatorics and algebraic geometry, etc; see, for example, \cite{FH:91,Fulton:97,Sagan:00,Stanley,Stembridge:02}.
+From a combinatorial viewpoint, the LR coefficients are defined as the structure constants $c_{\mu\nu}^{\lambda}$ appearing in the Schur expansion of the product of two Schur functions:

-Several combinatorial interpretations of these coefficients have been discovered in the Young tableaux model \cite{Fulton:97}, the honeycomb model \cite{KnuTao:99} and the puzzle model \cite{KTW:04}, showing that the LR coefficients are always non-negative.
-From the representation theory viewpoint, the LR coefficients show up in the decomposition of tensor products of irreducible $GL_n$-modules,
+Several combinatorial interpretations of these coefficients have been discovered, including the Young tableaux model \cite{Fulton:97}, the honeycomb model \cite{KnuTao:99} and the puzzle model \cite{KTW:04}, {\emma all of which prove} that the LR coefficients are always nonnegative. {\emma Additionally}, the LR coefficients {\emma arise} in the decomposition of tensor products of irreducible $GL_n$-modules, and count intersection points in the Schubert calculus on a Grassmannian.

-meaning that $c_{\mu\nu}^{\lambda}$ equals the multiplicity of the irreducible representation $S_{\lambda}V$ in the tensor product $S_{\mu}V\otimes_{\mathbb{C}} S_{\nu}V$.
-From the algebraic geometry viewpoint, the LR coefficients count intersection points in the Schubert calculus on a Grassmannian:

-Because of these rich connections, it becomes even more important to investigate properties of these nonnegative coefficients such as the conditions on the partitions $\lambda,\mu,\nu$ for which $c_{\mu\nu}^{\lambda}$ is positive \cite{Azenhas,Kly:98,KnuTao:99,TG:22} and nice identities involving the LR coefficients (see for instance \cite{HW:14,Steinberg:61}), etc. Narayanan \cite{Narayanan:06} found that computing LR coefficients is $NP$-complete, implying that an efficient algorithm to compute them is unlikely to exist unless $P=NP$.
-An alternative is to explore the equality among the LR coefficients.
-A natural and promising avenue to address this question is to consider when two skew Schur functions are equal \cite{BTvW,MvW,RSvW}.
-To be precise, $s_{\lambda/\mu}=s_{\rho/\sigma}$ if and only if $c_{\mu\nu}^{\lambda}=c_{\sigma\nu}^{\rho}$ for any $\nu$.
-This is an immediate result of an equivalent form of (\ref{E:LReqn}), i.e.,
+Motivated by these rich connections, it becomes important to investigate properties of these nonnegative coefficients such as equality among the LR coefficients.
+A natural and promising {\emma approach} to this question is to {\emma study} when two skew Schur functions are equal \cite{BTvW,G:09,MvW,OH:24,RSvW,Y:17}. {\emma More precisely}, $s_{\lambda/\mu}=s_{\rho/\sigma}$ if and only if $c_{\mu\nu}^{\lambda}=c_{\sigma\nu}^{\rho}$ for any $\nu$.
+This {\emma follows immediately from} an equivalent form of (\ref{E:LReqn}), i.e.,

-and the fact that the family of Schur functions $s_{\nu}$ where $\nu$ is any partition of $n$ forms a basis of the space $\Lambda^n$ of homogeneous symmetric functions of degree $n$.
+and the fact that the set of Schur functions $s_{\nu}$ where $\nu$ {\emma ranges over all partitions} of $n$ forms a basis of the space $\Lambda^n$ of homogeneous symmetric functions of degree $n$.

-Another consequence of equal skew Schur functions is an equality of the Kostka numbers.
-Expanding $s_{\lambda/\mu}$ in terms of monomial symmetric functions $m_{\nu}$ gives
+Another consequence of {\emma the equality of} skew Schur functions is an equality of the {\emma corresponding} Kostka numbers.
+Expanding $s_{\lambda/\mu}$ in {\emma the} monomial symmetric basis $m_{\nu}$ gives